solaranamnesis/David-Friedrich-Weinland/full-text-english.md

 #### Brochosphaera hexagonalis.
 N. sp.

 In this second species, the stated mesh chambers are constantly hexagonal, lying in the net like large crystals.
 A piece of this kind, of which the outer contours are very well preserved, measures 1.20 mm in diameter.
-The hexagonal, rarely pentagonal, crystal-like meshes are filled with silicates, measure 0.2 mm in diameter; the cells or small plates composing the network are 0.03 to 0.04 mm.
+The hexagonal, rarely pentagonal, crystal-like meshes are filled with silicates, and measure 0.2 mm in diameter; the cells or small plates composing the network are 0.03 to 0.04 mm.

 ...